illinois-impact/ece408_project/readme.md

 *Note: We will check that GPUTime < OpTime < LayerTime and that the GPUTime and OpTime should be simillar.
 Also LayerTime should not differ from OpTime by more than 1000 ms.*

-*Only OpTImes of runs with batch size set as 10k images will be considered for ranking.*

 ### 3.1 Add three GPU Optimization

 For this milestone, you should attempt at least three GPU optimizations (see [optimizations](#optimizations)).